 Wettable sulphur sprays.
 Within recent years wettable sulphur substitutes for ordinary liquid lime sulphur and dry lime sulphur have been devised which do not have the caustic or burning action of lime sulphur and hence are safer to use on tender-skinned varieties of pears and apples and on stone fruits.
 Most of these sprays are not so active as fungicides or insecticides when the weather is cold and rainy and hence cannot always be relied upon for effective action in the early spring.
-They are active in warm weather, however, such as may usually be expected from the time the pear and apple blossoms have fallen.
+They are, however, active in warm weather such as may usually be expected from the time the pear and apple blossoms have fallen.
 They are safe and effective in warm weather for the control of scab, mildew, leaf spot, and brown rot.
 It is usually advisable to employ a spreader with them unless a spreader is used in the manufacture.
 These spray materials are preferred to the old self-boiled lime sulphur and are to be recommended whenever the latter has been advised in the past.
 The wettable sulphur sprays are used at the rate of 6 pounds to 100 gallons of water.

 Among the wettable sulphur sprays are: (1) Those powders or pastes which consist of finely ground sulphur (95 per cent of which should pass a 325-mesh screen), and 5 to 10 per cent of some material, such as the new wetting or degumming agents, skim-milk powder, or blood albumen and clay, such as bentonite.
 When these wetting or degumming agents are mixed with the sulphur, it is possible to mix the combination with water.
-(2) Certain commercial products are now available in the market in which the particles of sulphur are very small (50 per cent or more would pass through a 5,000-mesh screen).
-These include colloidal flotation sulphurs, fused-bentonite sulphurs, and micronized sulphurs.
+(2) A class of commercial products in which the sulphur is present in a somewhat colloidal form, as in the different types of "flotation" sulphurs that are now available on the market.

 In preparing these materials for the spray tank, they should first be made into a thin paste and passed through the strainer into the tank.
 When the wettable sulphurs contain 90 to 95 per cent sulphur they should be used at the rate of 6 pounds to 100 gallons.
+When the sulphur content is below 90 per cent, the amount to use should be in accordance with directions given on the label of the commercial product.